DiJoKo/Horizon-Emu/README.md

   </p>

 <b>Important</b>: The [<b>fake Horizon-Emu</b>] in GooglePlay Store is no longer available!
 Thank you for your reportings.
-Please, report fake applications of ours on AppStores in GitHub/Telegramgroup first, to spread the warnings.
+Please, report fake applications of ours on AppStores and in GitHub/Telegramgroup, to spread the warnings.
 They are not official, paid, and may contain viruses.
 Thanks

 ----